 Children with a mutation on IRF2BPL gene are born healthy.
-But as early as 2 year old, they begin to display progressive, severe neurodevelopmental regression.
+But as early as 6 months old, they begin to display progressive, severe neurodevelopmental regression.
 They commonly suffer from loss of ability to control their muscles and often develop seizure.
-In most severe cases, the children become unable to walk, stand, sit, speak or swallow as early as 4-5 years old and bound to a wheelchair and feeding tube.
+In most severe cases, the children become unable to walk, stand, sit, speak, and swallow, and bound to a wheelchair, feeding tube, and oxygen tank.

 Almost nothing is known about the gene and no treatment exists for the disease.

-But lately, an international group of researchers has discovered that IRF2BPL mutations lead to neurodegeneration in fruit flies, which gives patients and family members a hope for a possible cure in the future.
+But in summer 2018, an international group of researchers has discovered that IRF2BPL mutations lead to neurodegeneration in fruit flies, which gives patients and family members a hope for a possible cure in the future.

 Clinical database protocol for IRF2BPL patients now approved at Cincinnati Children's Hospital!